All you need to know about an asbestos roofing and removal

 Asbestos roofing can be frequently found in the form of sheets or corrugated roofing panels, gutters, insulation, shingles, downpipes, felt, asphalt or the entire roof itself.

-You will find asbestos containing materials on the roof of sheds, garages and farm buildings.
+You will find asbestos containing materials used on an asbestos garage roof, sheds and farm buildings.

 If you suspect asbestos containing materials are present in your roof, you should contact a licensed asbestos removal company.
 The images below will help you to identify what asbestos materials look like:-